smithtr/SpatialHealthOGH/Challange_Question/Challenge_Question.md

 ## i Use `spec()` to retrieve the full column specification for this data.
 ## i Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ```
-Note: The UK covid-19 API is sometimes down.
-These above data sets are also available
-in the data folder on GitHub.

-  * weely_cases_bath_MSOA contains the MSOA-level rolling seven day totals, released every week.
-  * daily_cases_bath_total contains the rolling seven day totals for the whole local authority, released daily

 Now I extract data for one low week between peaks in April 2021 (lots of censoring)